Arak Inequalities for Concentration Functions and the Littlewood-Offord Problem: Introduction

-where $u=(u_1,\ldots, u_r)\in {\mathbf R}^r$. \end{theorem}
+where $u=(u_1,\dots, u_r)\in \mathbf R^r$. \end{theorem}

-Theorem \ref{thm1} was also used for estimation of the rate of infinitely divisible approximation of convolutions of probability distributions (see \cite{Arak0}, \cite{Arak and Zaitsev}, \cite{Ch89}, \cite{Ch94}, \cite{Zaitsev83}--\cite{za}).
+Theorem~\ref{t4} was also used for estimation of the rate of infinitely divisible approximation of convolutions of probability distributions (see~\cite{1}, \cite{3}, \cite{5}--\cite{7}, \cite{39}--\cite{49}).

-In particular, Zaitsev (see \cite{za}) solved another problem posed in the 1950s by Kol\-mo\-go\-rov~\cite{K}.
-He managed to get the correct order of the accuracy of infinitely divisible approximation of distributions of sums of independent random variables, the distribution of which are concentrated on the short intervals of length $ \tau\le1/2 $ to within a small probability $ p $.
-It was found that the accuracy of approximation in the L\'evy metric has order $ p + \tau \log ( 1 / \tau) $, which is much stronger than the initial result of Kolmogorov $ p ^ { 1/5 } + \tau ^ { 1/2 } \log ( 1 / \tau) $, and \tc{the results obtained by other authors.
-As approximation}, the so-called accompanying infinitely divisible compound Poisson distributions were used.
-Moreover, as was shown by Arak (see~\cite{za}), the estimates are correct in order.
-In 1986, a joint monograph by Arak and Zaitsev~\cite{Arak and Zaitsev}, containing a summary of these results, was published.
-Later Zaitsev \cite{z89} showed that a similar estimate holds in the multidimensional case, and an absolute constant factor is replaced by $ c (d) $, depending only on the dimension $ d $.
-An important special case of estimating the accuracy of infinitely divisible approximation is obtained for $ \tau = 0 $, the right-hand side of the estimate of Kolmogorov's uniform distance between distribution functions $ \rho (\, \cdot \,, \, \cdot \,) $ has the form $ c (d)\, p $.
-In a paper of Zaitsev~\cite{z03}, this result is interpreted as a general estimate for the accuracy of approximation of the sample composed of non-i.i.d. rare events by a Poisson point process.
+In particular, Zaitsev (see~\cite{49}) solved another problem considered in the 1950s by Kol\-mo\-go\-rov~~\cite{23}.
+He managed to get the correct order of the accuracy of infinitely divisible approximation of distributions of sums of independent random variables, the distribution of which are concentrated on the short intervals of length $\tau\le1/2 $ to within a small probability~$p$.
+It was found that the accuracy of approximation in the L\'evy metric has order $ p+\tau\ln(1/\tau)$, which is much more accurate than the initial result of Kolmogorov $p^{1/5}+\tau^{1/2}\ln(1/\tau)$, and later obtained results of other authors.
+As approximation, the so-called accompanying infinitely divisible compound Poisson distributions were used.
+Moreover, as was shown by Arak (see~\cite{49})the estimate is correct in order.
+In 1986, a joint monograph by Arak and Zaitsev~\cite{3}, containing a summary of these results, was published in Proceedings of the Steklov Institute of Mathematics.
+Later Zaitsev~\cite{43} showed that a similar estimate holds in the multidimensional case, and an absolute constant factor is replaced by~$c(d)$ depending only on the dimension~$d$.

+An important special case of estimating the accuracy of infinitely divisible approximation is obtained for $\tau=0$, where the right-hand side of the estimate of Kolmogorov's uniform distance between distribution functions $\rho(\,\cdot\,,\,\cdot\,)$ has the form $c(d)p$.
+In a paper of Zaitsev~\cite{47}, this result is interpreted as a general estimate for the accuracy of approximation of the sample composed of non-i.i.d.\ rare events by a Poisson point process.